What’s involved in a car air conditioning re-gas?

 - Run vehicle to check air vent temperature

 Where can I have my vehicle's A/C system serviced?

 Since a car’s air conditioning system has complex parts, it’s important to choose experienced technicians to handle its maintenance and repair.
-Luckily, the teams at our 23 Member-owned car servicing centres across Sydney, Canberra and NSW can help you keep your cool with expert air conditioning diagnostics, re-gassing and repairs.
+Luckily, the teams at each of the 23 Motorserve centres across Sydney, Canberra and NSW can help you keep your cool with expert air conditioning diagnostics, re-gassing and repairs.
 Even better, NRMA Members always save 10% off the total bill*.
-Call us today on 1300 223 544 for a quote.
+Call today on 1300 223 544 for a quote.